harshithbelagur/travel-planner-agent/README.md

+# ReAct vs ReWOO - A comparison using Travel Planning

 This repo is for the Course Project of COMS E6998 - Intro to Deep Learning and GenAI at Columbia University.

 The goal of the code is to test the performance of ReAct and ReWOO using Commercial LLMs (for travel planning here).
+Report.pdf contains detailed explanations including the background, explanation of the tools, and different scenarios tested.

 Please make sure that you have set up your OPENAI_API_KEY and SERPAPI_API_KEY environment variables correctly before proceeding.

 To run the code, use the requirements.txt file.
 Then, set up the SQL and VectorDB using the v1.ipynb notebook.

-To run the tests, run the appropriate notebooks, and here is the explanation of each notebook - </br>
+To run the different scenarios as mentioned in the report, run the appropriate notebooks, and here is the explanation of each notebook - </br>
 1. rewoo-custom-5-tools.ipynb - ReWOO with all tools
 2. rewoo-custom-5-tools-without-llm.ipynb - ReWOO with dictionary instead of LLM tool
 3. rewoo-custom-4-tools.ipynb - ReWOO with 4 tools